 The business traveler and child custody

-If your marriage looks like it may be ending, you may wonder if the legal system will punish you for your business schedule and limit your time with your children.
+If you travel for work and are heading for a divorce, you may be wondering about business travel and child custody and how your travels will affect your case.
+Maybe you’re wondering if the legal system will punish you for your business schedule and limit your time with your children.
 Divorce is a challenge, but California law has hopeful news for you, your spouse and especially your children.
 Good sense and fairness will play a role in what’s to come.

 The spouse at home may shoulder most of the child care and other responsibilities, while the traveling spouse usually faces unique travel and business stresses and may feel like a “third wheel” at home.
 Often, neither feels the other really understands.
 Both often face loneliness and its temptations.